BUILDING HOPE

 • December 8, 2024 3pm, POSTPONED (re-scheduled for Jan.
 5 at 3pm) First Congregational Church of Blue Hill, 22 Tenney Hill, Blue Hill, ME.
 FREE.
 Hosted by the First Congregational Church of Blue Hill.
 Panel discussion to follow: Anne Schroth, director of Healthy Peninsula; Jessica Valdez, director of Community Compass; Rosa Moore, H.O.M.E, Inc.; Melody Lewis-Kane, film’s producer; others TBA.

-• December 7, 2024 3pm, Unitarian Universalist Church of Ellsworth, 121 Bucksport Rd, Ellsworth, ME 04605.
+• December 7, 2024 3pm, Unitarian Universalist Church of Ellsworth, FREE 121 Bucksport Rd, Ellsworth, ME 04605.
 FREE.
 Hosted by UU Church Ellsworth Reverend Sara Hayman.
 Panel discussion to follow: Rota Knott, CEO, Downeast Community Partners; Dr. Elizabeth True, Vice President of Student Affairs at Eastern Maine Community College; Tracey Hair, former director of H.O.M.E.; Mark Worth, Maine legislator, former minister at UUCE; and Melody Lewis-Kane, BUILDING HOPE film producer.
 Sponsored by Families First, Downeast Community Partners, and UUCE.

 • November 2, 2024 6pm Boreal Theater, 215 Penobscot Ave, Millinocket, ME 04462 (207) 560-5256.
-Sponsors will be Katahdin Collaborative +TBA.
+FREE Sponsors Katahdin Collaborative +TBA.
 Panel discussion will follow screening.

 • September 19, 2024 6:30pm Alamo Theatre, Bucksport, Maine FREE.
 Panel includes: Tracey Hair, former director of H.O.M.E; Dr. Katie Spencer White, President & CEO of Midmaine Homeless Shelter & Services; Rep. Ron Russell, Maine Legislature on the Housing Committee; and Melody Lewis-Kane, “Building Hope” film producer.
 Donations accepted for continued distribution.